jokergoo/ComplexHeatmap/README.md

 uses **ComplexHeatmap** as base to make heatmaps which visualize the enrichment of genomic signals to specific target regions.

-## Examples

-The first examples is <a href="http://www.cbioportal.org/faq.jsp#what-are-oncoprints">OncoPrint</a>.
-The basic idea is to self define the heatmap body.
-Besides the default style which is provided by <a href="http://www.cbioportal.org/index.do">cBioPortal</a>, there are additional barplots at both sides of the heatmap which show numbers of different alterations for each sample and for each gene.
+## Visualize high dimensional genomic data

-The second examples visualizes correlation between methylation and expression, as well as other annotation information (data are randomly generated).
+The examples visualizes correlation between methylation and expression, as well as other annotation information (data are randomly generated).
 In the heatmap, each row corresponds to a differentially methylated regions (DMRs).
 From left to right, heatmaps are:

 1. methylation for each DMRs in samples.